-Curb and sidewalk work continues on Belmont and Simpson.
+Curb and sidewalk work continues on Belmont and Simpson in preparation for final paving.

 29th Street CSO Project Update